clorton/emodpy-malaria-singlebranch/README.md

 To build the documentation locally, do the following:

 1. Create and activate a venv.
-2. Navigate to the root directory of the repo and enter the following
+2. Navigate to the root directory of the repo and enter the following:

     ```
     pip install -r requirements.txt